Genoa, Nevada: History

 Nevada Territory's first newspaper, the Territorial Enterprise, was founded first in Genoa in 1858 but moved to the boom town of Virginia City two years later in 1860, the year after the silver strikes of the Comstock Lode and rush of men to the diggings and mine shafts.
 It was also the site in animal husbandry of the first cattle ranch in Nevada.

 In 1860, the community became a stop along the Pony Express.
 In 1861, when the first nine counties of Nevada Territory were created, Genoa became the county seat of Douglas County.

 Much of Genoa, including the original fort, station, and hotel, was destroyed in a fire in 1910, but a replica of the fort was built in 1947.
 Every year since 1919, Genoa has held a festival called the Candy Dance, where candy, food, and crafts are sold to support its town government.
 The Candy Dance is usually held during the final weekend of September.
 Many pioneers rest in the Genoa graveyard, including Snowshoe Thompson, his wife and his son.

 A mile south of Genoa is David Walley's Resort, a famous natural hot springs and spa.
 It was first built in 1862 and known as Walley's Hot Springs.

 On October 1, 1934, the infamous wanted criminal and bank robber Baby Face Nelson (1908–1934, born Lester Joseph Gillis, later also known as George ("Baby Face") Nelson), and members of his criminal gang arrived at Walley's Hot Springs and hid out for a month before returning east to Chicago, where Nelson was later shot by agents of the Federal Bureau of Investigation (FBI) from the Chicago field office and Washington, D.C., headquarters, under famous long-serving Director J. Edgar Hoover (1895–1972, served 1924-1935 / 1935–1972), in the United States Department of Justice.

 In popular culture

 Scenes from the 1973 movie Charley Varrick were filmed in Genoa, and the village was the set for the 1990 movie Misery, starring Kathy Bates, when the village doubled in size with buildings added and then removed after the filming.
 Food writer M. F. K. Fisher wrote a series of cookbook reviews for The New Yorker from her sister's home in Genoa during the 1960s.

 Genoa Historic District

-The Genoa Historic District, seven miles north of Minden, Nevada, is a portion of the community of Genoa which, as a 129.5 acre historic district was listed on the U.S. National Register of Historic Places in 1975.
+The Genoa Historic District is a portion of the community of Genoa which, as a 129.5 acre historic district was listed on the U.S. National Register of Historic Places in 1975.
 Historically known as Mormon Station, the historic area includes Late Victorian architecture.
 It includes a courthouse and city hall among 29 contributing buildings.